 5. How much growth do you expect from your firm over the short-to-medium term?

-Keeping up with trends in technology can really help to propel your accounting practice forward, so when choosing your accountancy practice management software, consider where you want your firm to go and how long you realistically think it will take to get there.
+Keeping up with trends in technology can really help to propel your accounting practice forward.
+When you choose your accountancy practice management software, thnk about where you want your firm to go and how long you (realistically) think it will take to get there.

-You want software that will make your practice work more efficiently and cost-effectively, but after you make your projections about your business’s growth.
+You want practice management software that will make your practice work more efficiently and cost-effectively.
+You also want it to grow as you do so do check your business growth plans and forecasts.
 Why?
 Because you want it to be scalable so that it can meet your growth and help you grow even more.
-Nothing is worse than making an investment and outgrowing it within a few months so choose something that won’t hinder your growth.
+Nothing is worse than making an investment and outgrowing it within a few months.
+Make sure your new practice management software won’t hinder your growth.

 6. Is it better for you to choose ‘best of breed’ or an ‘all-in-one’ solution?

-Accountancy practice management software typically falls into either being an all-in-one solution OR a best-of-breed which will only do one part of your practice management.
+Accountancy practice management software typically falls into two camps.
+An all-in-one solution OR a best-of-breed which will only do one part of your practice management.
 To help you make the best decision for you and your firm, try to: